ToniaSanzo/-MethHead-/README.md

 ![](images/MethHead2.png)

-Navigate a map, collect cans, break down boxes, and rob the gas station!
+Navigate a map, collect cans, break down boxes, and you can even rob the gas station!
 ![](images/MethHead3.png)